nagehancapa/gallery-server/README.md

 ## art gallery server

-A web app to share artworks, give heart and make bids to them.
-The server is made with Express, Sequelize ORM and JWT/Bcrypt Authentication.
+A server to share artworks, give heart and make bids to them.
+The backend is made with Express, Sequelize ORM and JWT/Bcrypt Authentication.

 ###
 See the [frontend](https://github.com/nagehancapa/gallery-frontend-tsx) repo for more information.